-Another inflation indicator are the "Implicit Price Deflators" used to create the real GDP statistics.
-It is based on comparing unit prices for the same goods in different time periods.
+Another inflation indicator is the GDP implicit price deflator, which compares unit prices for the same goods in different time periods.
 It seeks to measure the overall impact of inflation on the economy rather than the impact on any individual.

 Consumer spending patterns are captured by the BLS’s Consumer Expenditure Survey (CE).
 Its reports show how much money people in different geographic areas, different income levels, and different demographic groups spend each year for food, clothing, shelter, recreation, health care, and other common categories.
 The Federal Reserve Board’s Survey of Consumer Finances (SCF) shows important aspects of household balance sheets, such as debt levels, investment ownership, and retirement savings.

 The business cycle is often seen as a primal force shaping all aspects of the economy.
 But its ups and downs can only be determined after they have occurred.
-The generally recognized arbiter of recession start and finish points is the Business Cycle Dating Committee of the National Bureau of Economic Research (NBER).
+The generally recognized arbiter of recession start and finish points is the National Bureau of Economic Research (NBER) Business Cycle Dating Committee.
 Its formal determinations may be made weeks or months after the economy has turned a corner.

 As with consumer behavior, many government and industry sources provide indicators that can provide quicker, if less precise, measures of business cycle trends.
 The Federal Reserve provides monthly reports on Industrial Production and Capacity Utilization.
-The Institute for Supply Management’s Manufacturing Report on Business and its Non-Manufacturing Report on Business offer indicators of business expectations, hiring and investment plans, and other important metrics.
+The Institute for Supply Management offers indicators of business expectations, hiring, investment plans, and other important metrics.
 And the Census Bureau reports on New Residential Construction.

 Each provider of technical statistics offers detailed discussions of the importance and limitations of their data.
 These discussions can provide additional insight for any detailed analysis.